 You have probably noticed that the CPU consumption in Usine can be different than those indicated by the system.
 In fact the CPU in Usine is calculated as time amount not the average of all CPU cores.

-Usine calculate patches by "Blocs" (you can choose in the setup).
+Usine calculate patches by Blocs (bloc size in the setup/audio).
 For example every 128 samples (by default) which is equivalent to 3 millisecond.
 The CPU consumption is set as the total calculation time of patches x100 divide by the total available time (here 128 samples = 3ms).

 We have a single big patch which takes 1ms to be calculated.
 The Usine's CPU will indicate (1ms x 100)/3ms = 33%.
 On the other hand, if on a 4 cores CPU your system will calculate something like 33%/4 = 8%.
 But it has no sense because only one core is working and 3 are sleeping.